cardstack/merkle-tree-payment-pool/README.md

 ```

 A payee can then withdraw tokens from the payment pool using their proof by calling the `PaymentPool` contract.
 A payee is allowed to withdraw any amount up to the amount allowed by the proof.
-The payees' withdrawals are tracked by the payment pool, such that a payee cannot withdraw more tokens than they allotted from the payment pool:
+The payees' withdrawals are tracked by the payment pool, such that a payee cannot withdraw more tokens than they are allotted from the payment pool:
 ```js
 await paymentPool.withdraw(15, proof); // withdraw 15 tokens from the payment pool
 ```